PeakockCode/top-youtubers-cz-2024-doc/README.md

 Should we focus on a deeper analysis?
 Considering all the information we have, it is clearly insufficient for such a complex task, and we should conduct at least a further in-depth analysis of both mentioned channels.
 Specifically, we would be interested in:

 - **Engagement rate:** This measures how many followers not only watch the videos but also engage through comments, likes, and shares.
 This will help us determine how engaged the audiences of these channels are.
 From the information available to us, we know that ViralBrothers SHOW has an engagement rate of 2.13%, while Mr. Michal has 3.32%.
 However, I did not use these figures for deeper analysis because they come from a different source than the other data.
-Although it has been verified that these data should be from the same period, we cannot state that with certainty; therefore, this figure was used more as a supplementary reference and for visualization in the dashboard.
+Although it has been verified that this data should be from the same period, we cannot state that with certainty; therefore, this figure was used more as a supplementary reference and for visualization in the dashboard.

 - **Audience demographics**: Specifically, whether the channel’s focus aligns with the demographics of our average client (age, gender, interests).